quicwg/base-drafts/draft-ietf-quic-tls.md

 However, there are several variables that could cause this limit to be exceeded.
-Implementations are reminded that large session tickets or HelloRetryRequest cookies, multiple or large key shares, and long lists of supported ciphers, signature algorithms, versions, and other negotiable parameters and extensions could cause this message to grow.
+Implementations are reminded that large session tickets or HelloRetryRequest cookies, multiple or large key shares, and long lists of supported ciphers, signature algorithms, versions, QUIC transport parameters, and other negotiable parameters and extensions could cause this message to grow.

 For servers, the size of the session tickets and HelloRetryRequest cookie extension can have an effect on a client's ability to connect.
 Choosing a small